torres-alexis/GeneLab_Data_Processing/Amplicon/Illumina/Workflow_Documentation/SW_AmpIllumina-A/README.md

 If you are working with a GeneLab Illumina amplicon sequencing dataset or a non-OSD dataset, the process for setting up and running the workflow using an existing runsheet is the same.

-If you are working with a non-GLDS dataset, you must manually create the runsheet for your dataset to run the workflow.
+If you are working with a non-OSD dataset, you must manually create the runsheet for your dataset to run the workflow.

 > Note: Specifications for creating a runsheet manually are described [here](examples/runsheet/README.md).